 Satellite Phone Usage in the BWCAW and Quetico

 Sorry!
-We no longer rent satellite phones in our store.
-Instead, we recommend two reputable external companies for satellite phone rentals.
+We don’t rent satellite phones in our store.
+Instead, here are recommendations for reputable external companies for satellite phone rentals/purchases.
 You can contact them directly; their information is below!

 Without the ability to communicate to the “outside world” from the remote areas that make the BWCAW so special, many people are not comfortable with the idea of relying solely on their own survival skills in the event of an accident while on a canoe trip.
 Cell phone coverage ends almost immediately upon turning onto the Gunflint Trail.
 So satellite phones have become an option for some paddlers who want that added “security blanket” while fully enjoying a trip into the remote areas of the Boundary Waters and Quetico Parks.

 Satellite Phone Rental

 In today’s technology age, we can hardly go anywhere without being connected via cell phones or Wi-Fi.
 However, the BWCAW and Quetico are still “off the grid”, and we like it that way.

 We understand, however, that some situations dictate that it is necessary to have the option to be able to communicate with the outside world while on a canoe trip.
 And for this peace of mind, we have a couple of satellite phone rental options for you.